What is it?

 What follow up care is needed?

-•Clinical signs may recur for several weeks to months after infection
+• Clinical signs may reoccur for several weeks to months after infection.